 Identification of the problem in the field

-With the presence of glide cracks the problem can often be localized; however, the presence of glide cracks does not indicate imminent avalanche release, which is nearly impossible to predict.
+The glide snow problem can often be recognized by the presence of glide cracks, which are often pre-cursors of glide snow avalanche release.
+However, the presence of glide cracks does not indicate imminent avalanche release, which is nearly impossible to predict.
 Avalanche release without pre-existing glide cracks is also common.

 Avoid areas close to glide cracks.